mightyjoey/ndi-tech-log-manager/README.md

 - Add individual inspection records
 - Import inspection records from Excel workbooks
 - Search records by nomenclature or corrective action keyword
+- Manage workers and register alias name spellings that appear in the raw records
+- Generate logs by inspector name, or by a worker and all of their aliases
-- Generate logs by inspector, inspection method, and date range
+- Filter generated logs by inspection method and date range
 - Generate all-inspection logs grouped by method
 - Optionally split generated logs by an annual anniversary date
 - Review totals for inspections and hours before export